Graduate Women International: Programmes

 GWI advocates for women's rights, equality and empowerment through various programmes.
 GWI currently supports multiple active programmes.

 Bina Roy Partners in Development (BRPID)

 BRPID awards grants to GWI national federations and associations (NFAs) from developing countries on a competitive basis to promote GWI's mission.
 Donations from impact investors, personal contributions and member affiliates support the Bina Roy projects.
-In 2019, BRPID funded programmes in six countries: Democratic Republic of Congo, El Salvador, Ghana, India, Mexico and Turkey.
+In the latest round of funding, BRPID funded programmes in six countries: Democratic Republic of Congo, El Salvador, Ghana, India, Mexico and Turkey.

 Teachers for Rural Futures

 GWI provides scholarships and mentoring support, through Teachers for Rural Futures, to young women from Buyende District in Eastern Uganda, a rural area where the majority of girls do not complete secondary school, for them to become qualified teachers and promote girls' education.
 The competitive programme allows women to achieve their dreams of becoming secondary school teachers and to promote girls' education and empowerment.

 Twinning Programme

 Twinning is a formal collaboration between two organisations or groups.
 Through GWI's Twinning Programme, NFAs can establish formal twinning partnerships for a specific focus and amount of time.
 Twinning pools resources to collaborate to achieve a common goal on a specific project.
 Long-term benefits include the formation of a stronger relationship between two NFAs.